Gambling sting at Iowa and Iowa St. results in charges against 7 current and former athletes so far

 Dekkers was charged in Story County, as were ISU football player Dodge Sauser, ISU wrestler Paniro Johnson and former football player Eyioma Uwazurike, who who was drafted by Denver in 2022 and suspended indefinitely by the NFL for betting on Broncos games during his rookie season.

 The Iowa Department of Public Safety said Wednesday the investigation was ongoing and additional charges could be filed.
 Attorneys for the athletes were not listed in the complaints.
-Mark Weinhardt of Des Moines said he was representing Dekkers and Sauser and that Dekkers would plead not guilty.
-He did not immediately respond to a text message seeking comment on Sauser.
+Mark Weinhardt of Des Moines said he was representing Dekkers and Sauser and that both would plead not guilty.

 Ulis, who transferred to Nebraska after starting 27 games for the Hawkeyes last season, is accused of placing online wagers on a FanDuel Sportsbook account set up under the name of his brother, the complaint said.